gaiaseynaeve/afec-eigensite/src/post/post3.md

 ---
 title: HOW TO RECREATE THE RIPPLE EFFECT OF MATERIAL DESIGN BUTTONS (BY BRET CAMERON)
-description: When I first discovered Material Design, I was particularly inspired by its button component.
-It uses a ripple effect to give users feedback in a simple, elegant way.
+description: When I first discovered Material Design, I was particularly inspired by its button component
-How does this effect work?
-Material Design’s buttons don’t just sport a neat ripple animation, but the animation also changes position depending on where each button is clicked.
-date: 2020-09-10
 layout: 'layouts/post.html'
 ---

 When I first discovered Material Design, I was particularly inspired by its button component.
 It uses a ripple effect to give users feedback in a simple, elegant way.

 How does this effect work?
 Material Design’s buttons don’t just sport a neat ripple animation, but the animation also changes position depending on where each button is clicked.

 We can achieve the same result.
 We’ll start with a concise solution using ES6+ JavaScript, before looking at a few alternative approaches.